Shares

 Estia Health (9 years, 2014-2023): originally floated in 2014 when it raised $725 million at $5.25 a share in a Quadrant driven private equity roll-up and flip.
 After woeful performance, it was then privatised by private equity firm Bain in 2023 in a deal which valued the equity at $3.20 a share or $828 million.
 Its market cap peaked at $1.4 billion in 2015-16 when the shares topped $7 but then crashed during COVID so this was a dud for public investors who endured the full 9 year public journey.

 Goodman Fielder, (10 years, 2005-2015): a corporate raider player in the 1980s built by former New Zealand baker Pat Goodman (of Goodman Group fame) which was privatised by Graham Hart's Rank Group and then refloated at $1.85 a share in 2005, raising $1.72 billion for the equity.
-It was then taken over by Singapore's Wilmar International for $1.3 billion in 2015.
+It was then taken over by Singapore's Wilmar International for $1.3 billion in 2015, which equated to just 70c per share.

 HIH Insurance, (19 years, 1992-2001): was floated in 1992 and then placed in liquidation on March 15, 2001 when it was still claiming to have net assets of $953 million.
 Market cap peaked at more than $1.5 billion.

-Hutchison Telecom: it's assets are now part of TPG but the shell remains listed and has wracked up $3.2 billion in losses with the original sin being over-paying for spectrum in a competitive auction that effectively also sent One-tel broke.
+Hutchison Telecom (HTA): it's assets are now part of TPG but the shell remains listed and has wracked up $3.2 billion in losses with the original sin being over-paying for spectrum in a competitive auction that effectively also sent One-tel broke.
+The parent proposed mopping up the final 12.2% in June 2025.

-Judo Capital Holdings, $1.41b: the start-up bank focusing on SMEs floated in October 2021 when it raised $653m at $2.10 and like so many of the 2021 floats it has struggled with the stock at 87c in December 2023 after its cost of finance soared with official interest rates.
-However, it had recovered to $1.35 by June 2024 and was even added to the ASX200 when CSR was removed courtesy of being taken over.
+Judo Capital Holdings, $1.41b: the start-up bank focusing on SMEs floated in October 2021 when it raised $653m at $2.10 but was still well below this trading at $1.46 in June 2025.
+Was added to the ASX200 when CSR was removed courtesy of being taken over.

 Latitude Group (LFS): raised $200m at $2.60 in April 2021 but at least there are only around 3000 retail shareholders and the controlling private equity investor KKR hasn't materially sold down and retains a 64% stake.
-Stock finished 2023 at around $1.15.
+Stock was at $1.11 in June 2025.

 Link Group, (9 years, 2015-2024) Japanese giant Mitsubishi agreed to pay $2.16 per share or $2.1 billion in enterprise terms after years of poor performance, much of which was associated with its UK division.
 The share registry and investor services business was floated at $6.37 per share in October 2015.
 However, when you add back the performance of PEXA, which was spun off in 2021, the performance wasn't as bad.